ipfs/specs/src/architecture/unixfs.md

 A :dfn[HAMT Directory] is a [Hashed-Array-Mapped-Trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)
 data structure representing a :ref[Directory].
 It is generally used to represent directories that cannot fit inside a single block.
-They are also known as "sharded directories" since they allow to split large directories into multiple blocks, the "shards".
+These are also known as "sharded directories:, since they allow you to split large directories into multiple blocks, known as "shards".

 - `decode(PBNode.Data).hashType` indicates the [multihash] function to use to digest the path components used for sharding.
 It MUST be `murmur3-x64-64` (`0x22`).
 - `decode(PBNode.Data).Data.Data` is a bit field, which indicates whether or not links are part of this HAMT, or its leaves.
-The usage of this field is unknown given that you can deduce the same information from the link names.
+The usage of this field is unknown, given that you can deduce the same information from the link names.
 - `decode(PBNode.Data).Data.fanout` MUST be a power of two.
 This encodes the number of hash permutations that will be used on each resolution step.
 The log base 2